parcelcraft/docs/changelog/index.md

 - Fixed an issue that prevented Invoice ship status from being updated
 - Added a warning in the Settings view if no EasyPost Test API key is found on the account
-- Improved onboarding docs for connecting EasyPost account
+- Improved onboarding docs for connecting an EasyPost account
 - Fixed an issue in Carrier Settings that prevented the correct Service and Package options from being displayed when a carrier selection is made

 ---